rosmed/slicer_ros2_module/README.md

 ## Pre-requisites

 * ROS 2 (tested using ubuntu 20.04 and ROS2 Foxy), see www.ros.org.
 * Slicer built from source (required to build an extension).
 Remember the build path for Slicer, it will be needed to compile the module.
+Make sure `CMAKE_CXX_STANDARD` is set to `14` (required to compile Slicer code along ROS 2).

 ## Compilation